Dennis Green: "They are who we thought they were!"

-The worst of these came in a Monday Night Football game on October 16, 2006, losing a 20-point lead to the Chicago Bears in less than twenty minutes, without the Bears scoring any points on offense.
+One of the early losses came in a Monday Night Football game on October 16, 2006, losing a 20-point lead to the Chicago Bears in less than twenty minutes, without the Bears scoring any points on offense.
 Asked about how Chicago's tenacious defense forced six turnovers and shut down the Arizona offense, the normally soft-spoken Green unloaded from the lectern:

 The Bears are what we thought they were.
 They're what we thought they were.
 We played 'em in preseason — who the hell takes the third game of the preseason like it's bullshit?
 Bullshit!
 We played 'em in the third game — everybody played three quarters — the Bears are who we thought they were!
 And that's the way we took the damn field!
 Now if you want to crown 'em, then crown their ass!
 But they are who we thought they were!
 And we let 'em off the hook!

 The day after the press conference, offensive coordinator Keith Rowen was fired and replaced with quarterbacks coach Mike Kruczek.
 Although Green later apologized for the outburst, and the Cardinals rallied to win four of their last seven games, including a rare win over playoff-bound Seattle, many pundits felt that the loss to Chicago and ensuing tirade had already sealed Green's fate.
 On January 1, 2007, the Cardinals fired Green with a year left on his contract.

 Green's tirade is still used heavily in NFL media coverage today, often comically, to describe the obvious flaws of an opponent and the failure to capitalize on that knowledge.
 It was featured in a Coors TV advertisement.